-These amounts represent liabilities for goods and services provided to the agency and other amounts.
+These amounts represent liabilities for goods and services provided to the Office and other amounts.
 Payables are recognised initially at fair value, usually based on the transaction cost or face value.
-Subsequent measurement continues to be based on the fair value as this is not materially different from the amortised cost.
+Subsequent measurement is at amortised cost using the effective interest method.
+Short-term payables with no stated interest rates are measured at the original invoice amount where the effect of discounting is immaterial.

-- (ii) Employee Benefits and Other Provisions - (a) Salaries and Wages, Annual Leave, Sick Leave and On-Costs
+- (ii) Employee Benefits and Other Provisions - (a) Salaries and Wages, Annual Leave, Sick Leave and On-Costs: